kbase/auth2/design/anonymousTokens.md

     * The Staging service would need to understand ATs and place folders for anonymous users in a separate namespace.
       * The Staging service should not allow anonymous uploads.
+    * Note that all of these changes could be made and deployed piecemeal.

+## Resourcing

+* Estimated effort is ~1 week for a developer familiar with the auth codebase.
+  * Requires a lot of testing to ensure anonymous tokens don't interact negatively with the rest of the service.

 ## Side Nodes